Full and Partial Dentures in Longwood, FL

-Can You Find Different Kinds of Dentures in Longwood?
+Can You Find Different Kinds of Dentures in Sweet Water?

 Yes, there is a wide variety available today.
 After a thorough evaluation, our dentists can help you select the affordable quality dentures that are ideal for you.
 Please review the distinctions among your choices:

 If you need to replace most or all of our teeth, then a full denture is for you.
 These are available as either removable or fixed, with the removable denture laying atop your gums and the fixed denture held in your jaw with dental implants.
 If you opt for full dentures, our dentist will extract any existing teeth and you need to wear the temporary denture provided to give your gums time to heal.
 When your gums are healthy again, you will receive your permanent denture and have it adjusted for comfort.